google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 Here, every input that is received by the target function (`LLVMFuzzerTestOneInput`) is valid compressed data and successfully uncompresses.
-The rest is libFuzzer's usual behavior.
+With that simple change, libFuzzer's usual mutations become significantly more effective, and the crash can be found.

 ## Example: PNG

 [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics)
-is a raster graphics filelformat.
+is a raster graphics file format.
 A PNG file is a sequence of length-tag-value-checksum chunks.
 This data format represents a challenge for non-specialized mutation-based fuzzing engines for these reasons:
 * Every chunk contains a CRC checksum